Skip to content

 One reason gaming hooks certain brains: tight feedback loops.
 ADHD brains crave constant reward signals, clear progression, and immediate consequences.
 Gaming delivers all three.

-The tight feedback loops that make gaming engaging also make AI coding sustainable for brains that struggle with traditional development cycles.
-This connection runs deeper than just loop speed -- there's a full exploration in a dedicated essay.
+AI coding compresses the loop to 10-30 seconds.
+This connection runs deeper than just loop speed; there's a full exploration in a dedicated essay.

 Why It's Fun

-Anyone with a gaming background will recognize the feeling immediately.
+Anyone with a gaming background recognizes the feeling.
 Ideas become real fast.
 Every session opens new paths.
-The loop feels good, and that matters because it's what makes any practice sustainable.
+The loop feels good, and that's what makes any practice sustainable.

-Gaming taught a hard lesson about this: you only keep playing if the loop rewards you.
-AI coding has that loop.
+Gaming taught the hard version of this lesson: you only keep playing if the loop rewards you.
+AI coding has the loop.
 Describe what you want, watch it appear, steer it, iterate.
-It's the same engagement that made you push keys until 3am -- except now something persists when you log off.
+Same engagement that kept you pushing keys until 3am, except this time something persists when you log off.

 Why This Matters

-Millions of gamers have spent thousands of hours developing pattern recognition, flow state discipline, optimization thinking, and coordination skills.
-The conventional take is that those hours were wasted.
+Millions of gamers have spent thousands of hours developing pattern recognition, flow state discipline, optimization thinking, and coordination.
+Most people call those hours wasted.

 They weren't.
 The skills are real.
 The output just wasn't.

-AI coding changes that equation.
+AI coding gives the skills somewhere to land.
 If you've got a gaming background, you already have the foundation.
-The question is what you point it at.
+The only question is where you point it.

 Try It